-SVA will investigate a violation of this policy regardless of whether a criminal investigation is being conducted.
-SVA will not delay its investigation, except when delay is specifically requested by law enforcement and, absent special circumstances, will not delay for more than 10 days.
-SVA may coordinate with law enforcement as appropriate to avoid compromising the criminal investigation.
+SVA will investigate alleged violations of this policy regardless of whether a criminal investigation is being conducted.
+SVA will not delay its investigation because of a concurrent law enforcement investigation.
+However, SVA may coordinate with law enforcement, as appropriate, to avoid compromising the criminal investigation.

-Victims may report an incident to law enforcement regardless of whether they choose to report the incident to SVA.
-Conversely, reporting an incident to SVA does not require the reporting party to report the incident to law enforcement.
-The School of Visual Arts reserves the right to report any crime to law enforcement, but, as a general rule, will not alert law enforcement to an incident of sexual misconduct without the reporting party's permission, except where there is a serious and immediate threat to the campus community, when a minor is involved, or as otherwise required by law.
+A Complainant may report an incident to law enforcement regardless of whether she/he/they chooses to report the incident to SVA.
+Conversely, reporting an incident to SVA does not require the Complainant to report the incident to law enforcement.
+The School of Visual Arts reserves the right to report any crime to law enforcement, but, as a general rule, will not alert law enforcement to an incident of sexual harassment without the Complainant's permission, except where there is a serious and immediate threat to the campus community, when a minor is involved, or as otherwise required by law.

-In addition to the interim measures that SVA may take, law enforcement may be able to provide additional protections, such as a restraining order.
-SVA can assist students in contacting law enforcement and legal services organizations to learn about additional remedies that may be available.
+In addition to the interim measures that SVA has available for Complainants (identified below), law enforcement may be able to provide additional protections, such as a restraining order.